Apache Tutorials for Beginners

 3) Disabling unnecessary modules

 It is good practice to disable all unnecessary modules that are not in use.
-You can see list of enabled module available in your apache configuration file –
+You can see a list of enabled modules available in your Apache configuration file.

 [root@amsterdam ~]#httpd -M